3 Ways to Pay Down Credit Card Debt

 Consolidate or Transfer

-If you have many credit cards that have high debt, it may be an option for you to consolidate your debt with a personal loan.
+If you have several credit cards that have high debt, it may be an option for you to consolidate your debt with a personal loan.
 With a personal loan, you can combine all your existing credit card debt into an unsecured personal loan that is typically repayable in 3-7 years.
 In this time frame, you can often get a lower interest rate than your current credit card interest rate.
-This is a great option to save interest costs.
+This is a great option to save on interest costs.
 Just keep in mind that it’s very important to control your spending to avoid racking up new debt on top of the debt you just consolidated.

-Another great option is to transfer your high interest rates with a low balance transfer rate to move away from the high-interest cards.
+Another great option is to transfer your high interest credit card balances with a balance transfer.
+A balance transfer is when you transfer high-rate balances from existing credit cards to another credit card.
+In order to transfer the balances, you’ll need to open a new credit card, which usually has a lower interest rate than your current credit cards.
 Saving money in interest is just as important as paying off these balances.

 These helpful steps will keep your balances low and the stress off your chest.
 Now, go crush some debt!